jcferaud/JCF-Super-Resolution/README.md

 # Important Reminders:

-Make sure to rebuild the esrgan_generator35_56_45.pth file before running the script.
+Make sure to rebuild the esrgan_generator35_56_45.pth file before running the above command.
 More details can be found in the readme.md file in the model-esrgan directory.

 Verify that all necessary libraries, including torch and torchvision, are installed.

 Best regards.